“I use my body to confront systems of violence.”

 It’s about refusing to stay silent when people are dying — and using my voice, my body, and my platform to stand with those who are being targeted, erased, or forgotten.

+I fight for racial justice because I’ve lived what it means to be seen as both too Black and not Black enough — to be made to feel like you don’t belong anywhere.
 My father was a Black Cuban refugee.
-I was raised by my white mother in a household where racism was deeply normalized — and I was the reminder of everything that didn’t fit.
-I grew up learning to question and suppress the parts of myself that tied me to my Blackness and to him.
+I was raised by my white American mother in a household where racism was deeply normalized — and I was the reminder of everything that didn’t fit.
+I grew up learning to suppress the parts of myself that tied me to my racial and ethnic identity.
+I learned to hate my Blackness before I had the chance to understand it.